Adopted from the book on PLS-SEM by Hair, Hult, Ringle, and Sarstedt.

 Response-based segmentation techniques: see Latent class techniques.

-RMSE: see Root mean squared error (RMSE).
+RMSE: see Root mean square error (RMSE).

 RMStheta: see Root mean square residual covariance.